 Professional | Integrity | Fun | Connected | Engaged | Healthy | Hygienic

-Have an eye and ear to the future when it comes to seeking and responding to opportunities.
+Have an eye and ear to the future when it comes to innovation and responding to opportunities

 In 2016, the Fair hit the Top 20 NZ Food Festival List which is super exciting, motivating and supportive of our growth strategy >>

 We believe the Kāpiti Coast is an ideal location to host a food related event that attracts vendors from all around New Zealand.
 This is evident in our growth over the last six years with 80 sites in 2012 to 240+ in 2019.
 The Mazengarb Reserve is proving to be an ideal location and it can handle growth for the future and meets event logistical needs.

 The Kāpiti Food Fair attracts local and regional visitors each year, usually 12,000+.
 The Fair has been supported by the contestable Kāpiti Mayor Events Fund since 2016 and we hope for this to continue until 2021 to help achieve and iconic and sustainable event that Kāpiti can be proud of.

 Positioning of the Fair continues to align itself to run the day before the popular Thorndon Fair in Wellington.
 There are many vendors that are influenced to attend particularly if they are from out of the region and they are registered to be at the Thorndon Fair the following day.

 The Fair continues to have aspirations to do what Martinborough has done for the art & craft industry in New Zealand, being, an iconic and enduring annual destination event that draws vendors, and visitors to a memorable event that provides a significant economic contribution to the region.